cakehonolulu/cakehonolulu.github.io/content/linux-for-jaguar.md

 +++
-title = "'Desktop-ifying' the Atari Jaguar" date = 2026-07-05
-description = "The challenges around porting Linux to an old videogame console by Atari" [extra]
+title = "Linux on the Atari Jaguar.
+No, really." date = 2026-07-05 description = "The challenges around porting Linux to an old videogame console by Atari" [extra]